 \subsection{Knowledge of Proverbs}

 \textit{--- A little knowledge is a dangerous thing.}

-Since proverbs are \textit{fixed} expressions, successfully completing a proverb with greedy decoding means that the model has seen the proverb during pre-training.
-While it is possible that the proverbs in training data appears alone without any contextual usage or explanation, we consider such an occurrence to be unlikely.\footnote{Webpages such as this \url{https://en.wiktionary.org/wiki/no_pain,_no_gain} exist in the training data for LLMs.} Hence, we make the assumption that memorization of the fixed expression also correlates with LLMs having embedded knowledge of the usage or meaning.
+While it is possible that the proverbs in the training data appear alone without any contextual usage or explanation, we consider such an occurrence to be unlikely.\footnote{Webpages such as this \url{https://en.wiktionary.org/wiki/no_pain,_no_gain} exist in the training data for LLMs.} Hence, we make the assumption that memorization of the fixed expression also correlates with LLMs having embedded knowledge of the usage or meaning.

-Figure~\ref{fig:mem} shows the results of proverb memorization, which unsurprisingly as model size increases, memorization increases.
-Overall, LLaMA-2 completes the most proverbs in English and BLOOMZ completes the most proverbs in Chinese.
-While XLM-R, XLGM and mT0 cover all the languages in our dataset, they don't score particularly well on memorization of proverbs in a single language.
-All models exhibit disparities among the memorization across all languages, and are particularly bad for Indonesian, Bengali, and Russian (i.e.\ lower-resource languages).
-These disparities are probably due to data exposures, as we don't find any significant attribution such as well known versus less known, long versus short, or figurative versus not figurative proverbs by analyzing what's memorized.
+Figure~\ref{fig:mem1} shows the results of proverb memorization, which (unsurprisingly) improves with model size.
+While XLM-R, XLGM, and mT0 cover all of the languages in our dataset, they don't score particularly well in memorization of proverbs in a single language.
+All models exhibit disparities in memorization across all languages, and these disparities are particularly pronounced in the case of Indonesian, Bengali, and Russian, which are lower-resource languages.\footnote{See Appendix~\ref{app:add_mem_res} for more results.} These disparities are potentially due to data exposure, as we don't find any significant attribution, such as well-known versus less well-known, long versus short, or figurative versus non-figurative proverbs, by analyzing the memorized proverbs.